ava-ia/core/README.md

 ## Instance methods

 #### intent()
-The purpose of this method is *teach* Ava about what kind of things can *answer* you.
-As you read in the introduction the core of ava use *Intents* and *Actions* which are simple functions than receiving a state and return it with an internal composition.
+The purpose of this method is to *teach* Ava about what kinds of things it can *answer* for you.
+As you read in the introduction the core of ava use *Intents* and *Actions* which are simple functions that receive a state and return it with an internal composition.

 The method `intent` is *chainable* that means you can attach all the intents you need, more intents means Ava is more clever 😉.
 This method takes two parameters: